pr1ntf/YetAnotherBhyveScript/README.txt

 VirtIO drivers can be downloaded from: fetch https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/archive-virtio/virtio-win-0.1.96/virtio-win-0.1.96.iso

-Windows Vista needs an older driver: fetch https://fedorapeople.org/groups/virt/virtio-win/deprecated-isos/archives/virtio-win-0.1-94/virtio-win-0.1-94.iso
+Windows Vista and Windows 2008 need an older driver: fetch https://fedorapeople.org/groups/virt/virtio-win/deprecated-isos/archives/virtio-win-0.1-94/virtio-win-0.1-94.iso

 Provide your path to your Windows and VirtIO ISO's in extract.sh